joanithagomez/Vault-App/README.md

 Vault
 =====

 An app that generates unique passwords for different accounts using one master password and service name.
-Inspired from https://getvau.lt/ this app is mobile friendly and keeps it simple.
+Inspired by https://getvau.lt/ this app is mobile friendly and keeps it simple.

 ![Image](vault.png)